Martha Loftin Wilson: Career

 On November 14, 1850, she married John Stainback Wilson, M.D.
-During the civil war, she worked in the hospitals of Richmond, Virginia, Camp Winder, and Camp Jackson, with her husband, who was a surgeon.
+During the American Civil War, she worked in the hospitals of Richmond, Virginia, Camp Winder, and Camp Jackson, with her husband, who was a surgeon.
 At that time, she wrote a book, Hospital Scenes and Incidents of the War, which was in the hands of the publishers, with the provision that the proceeds should go to the sick and wounded.
 The manuscript was burned in the fall of Columbia, South Carolina.
-A part of the original manuscript was deposited in the cornerstone of the Confederate Home, in Atlanta.
-Dr. and Mrs. Wilson were in the Battle of Jonesborough, where Sherman captured part of the command, and the badly wounded were sent under Dr. and Mrs. Wilson's care to Macon, Georgia, and those not injured to northern prisons.
+A part of the original manuscript was deposited in the cornerstone of the Confederate Home in Atlanta.
+Dr. and Mrs. Wilson were in the Battle of Jonesborough, where General William Sherman captured part of the command, and the badly wounded were sent under Dr. and Mrs. Wilson's care to Macon, Georgia, and those not injured to northern prisons.

 Her career was associated with the duties of corresponding secretary of the central committee of the Woman's Baptist Missionary Union of Georgia.
 The central committee was organized by the home and foreign boards of the Southern Baptist Convention, November 19, 1878, in Atlanta, with Wilson as president.
 She also served as the Georgia editor of the Baptist Basket, a missionary journal published in Louisville, Kentucky.

 Wilson was for some time president of the Southside Woman's Christian Temperance Union and of the Woman's Christian Association of Atlanta, both of which she aided in organizing.
 At the same time, she taught an infant class of 60 to 75 in her church's Sunday school.
-Although her husband died on August 2, 1892, her work went on without interruption.
+Although her husband died on August 2, 1892, she continued her work without interruption.